 As you can see, DHEA offers a host of benefits.
 Still, more is not always better.
 It’s best to take DHEA supplements in low doses at first to give your body time to acclimate, and then gradually increase the amount over several months.
 Even when someone is around 25-years-old, they only produce 40 to 70 milligrams daily of DHEA, so supplements should be taken in relatively small doses.
 High dose pills should raise concern.

 Because there is no guarantee of strength, purity or safety of DHEA products (they are not usually regulated by the Food and Drug Administration), it’s important to read labels, do your research when buying supplements and follow directions.
-(11) The University of Maryland Medical Center advises that you try to purchase DHEA directly from a doctor in order to ensure it’s authentic and not contaminated.
+It’s advised that you try to purchase DHEA directly from a doctor in order to ensure it’s authentic and not contaminated.
 DHEA comes in capsule, tablet, chewing gum, sublingual (under the tongue) drop and topical (on the skin) cream form, but the type you’ll want to use depends on what you’re using it for.
-(12)

 - According to the National Institute of Health, research suggests that taking between 20 to 50 milligrams of DHEA supplements daily should be sufficient and safe for most adults over the age of 30.
 Individual needs will vary, but less is usually better, especially at first.

 - In some cases, DHEA is administered in high doses up to 200 to 500 milligrams daily to help treat certain disorders such as depression or lupus, but this should only be done under medical supervision.

 - For treatment of major depression, cognitive decline and schizophrenia, 25 milligrams taken twice daily for six weeks is recommended.